 Who doesn’t love Hibachi?
 I know I do, especially the Hibachi fried rice.
 I’ve been cooking fried rice since I was 10 years old.
 It was my “specialty.”
 No idea how it came to be or why I was so obsessed with it.

 Hibachi-style fried rice is a lot simpler than you may think.
 A very wise man once told me (Japanese steak house hibachi chef) that all you need is soy sauce and butter.
-He called it “peanut butter” because you slightly melt the butter and mix in the soy sauce during prep.
+He called it “peanut butter” because you slightly melt the butter and mix it in the soy sauce during prep.
 And yes, it actually does look like peanut butter.